Freeman's Mill

-Freeman's Mill, also known as Alcovy Road Grist Mill or Swann's Mill, is a historic restored gristmill located located on the east side of the Alcovy River in Dacula, Georgia.
+Freeman's Mill, also known as Alcovy Road Grist Mill or Swann's Mill, is a historic restored gristmill located on the east side of the Alcovy River in Dacula, Georgia.

 History

 The mill was constructed between 1868 and 1879 by John Griffin and Levi J. Loveless.
 Subsequent owners included W. Scott Freeman, his son Winfield, and Newt Pharr.
 The mill operated into the 1980s, making it one of the last operating gristmills in the county.
 In the 1990s, the mill was purchased by Gwinnett County and was restored in 2009.
 The mill was listed on the U.S. National Register of Historic Places in 1998.

 Originally, a miller's house was located just east of the mill but was destroyed by fire in the 1990s.
 The millstones were significant features, originally 48 inches in diameter, now 36 inches and weighing approximately 1,000 pounds each.
 The original wooden waterwheel was replaced with a historic breaststroke-type wheel, 20 feet high and 3 feet wide, running "backwards" with an 18-foot gear.
 The wooden dam was replaced circa 1910 with a shaped stone dam.
 A stone wall and series of gates and channels were added in 1946 to improve water control.

 The site includes the mill and the area around it, encompassing the mill, its dam, and a portion of the Alcovy River.